gdhebling/amazon-clone/README.md

 # Amazon Clone

 ## The project
-Web application created mainly with React and deployed using Google Firebase. gi React Router for UI, React Context API for basket, user authentication, payment functionality with Stripe (to be implemented).
+Web application created mainly with React and deployed using Google Firebase.
+React Router for UI, React Context API for basket, user authentication, payment functionality with Stripe (to be implemented).
 This was my first project using React and I absolutely enjoyed working with it.
 <br /><br />